Here Is Your Essential Guide to Patras Carnival!

-Patras Carnival is a celebration filled with colour, music, dance, feasting, parting, drinking and merrymaking.
+Patras Carnival is a celebration filled with colour, music, dance, feasting, partying, drinking and merrymaking.
 Patras Carnival is not just one event but is full of events and activities for the whole family.

-▷ Why does Patras Carnivals dates differ from Mardi Gras?
+Why do Patras Carnivals dates differ from Mardi Gras?

 In Greece, carnival is tied to the Greek Orthodox Easter which is different from the Catholic Church Easter.
 Every few years the calendars will sync up.
 Irrespective of when the dates are for the pre-Lenten period, Patras Carnival will always start on St. Anthony day which is the 17th January.

 Did you know that many speculate that the ancient Greeks were the ones that invented carnival!
 What are the origins of Patras Carnival?
 Well the history of Carnival in Patras dates way back to ancient pagan rituals that were associated with celebrating Dionysus.

 The ancient Pagan carnival celebrations occurred in winter and were held to chase away the winter and welcome spring.
 However, the modern version of Patras Carnival began back in 1829 because of the French troops stationed in the city.
 The first carnival floats appeared in the 1870s starting the tradition of parades.

 Additionally Patras’s geographical location to Italy meant that Venice Carnival heavily influenced the grand festivities and traditions of modern Patras Carnival.
 Patras Carnival even began to develop quite the prestigious reputation as being a bit of a carnival king known for its masquerade balls and parties.